Dasharo/open-source-firmware-validation/docs/concurrent-tests.md

 3. Use `Add Concurrent Test Skip Condition` to create skip conditions for test cases that use concurrent data gathering in suite setup.
 4. Create a `_CONCURRENT_` pseudo test case, that will `gather` the test data:
-   - `Check Concurrent Test Supported`, `Will Concurrent Test Be Run` etc. to determine which data needs to be gathered
+   + `Check Concurrent Test Supported`, `Will Concurrent Test Be Run` etc. to determine which data needs to be gathered
-   - `Set Concurrent Test Outputs` to save the gathered test data and link it to a test case
+   + `Set Concurrent Test Outputs` to save the gathered test data and link it to a test case
 5. Create `interpret` test cases with the name of test case that should PASS/FAIL depending on the results of gathered data:
-   - `Skip If Concurrent Test Wont Be Run` etc. to skip the test case using the skip conditions from the suite setup
+   + `Skip If Concurrent Test Won't Be Run` etc. to skip the test case using the skip conditions from the suite setup
-   - `Get Concurrent Test Outputs` to get the outputs saved during `gather` step and decide on PASS / FAIL
+   + `Get Concurrent Test Outputs` to get the outputs saved during `gather` step and decide on PASS / FAIL